 Online Accelerated ADN Programs: Inside Top Schools

-Associate Degree in Nursing (ADN) programs are one of the many pathways to a nursing career.
-While most ADN programs take about two years to complete, some aspiring nurses want a faster route to completion.
-The good news is that many ADN programs can be completed in less than two years with an accelerated option, and many even offer online coursework for flexibility.
-Let’s take a look at some of the top accelerated programs that include online learning options.
+Associate Degree in Nursing (ADN) programs are one of many pathways to a nursing career.
+While most ADN programs take about two years to complete, some aspiring nurses want to move faster.
+To accommodate, some programs offer a fast-track option, which combines online and in-person learning to speed things up.
+These hybrid or online accelerated ADN programs can be completed in 12-18 months.

 Why Trust EduMed?
 We partner with 150+ nursing & allied health professionals to bring you the most in-depth data & insights on higher education & careers in healthcare.
 Meet our team and review our editorial values.